-In each of these internal wars a great number, in some regions probably the majority of grown-up male Muslims, were involved as actors in one way or the other.
-The war of succession of the two princely brothers after the death of the caliph Harun al-Rashid in 809, by contrast, was of a different type.
-While there were some localised Shi’i uprisings with a claim to the caliphate, most of what we see are efforts of local strongmen all over the western provinces from Syria to North Africa to avail themselves of the situation to gain autonomy (or maybe to let themselves be bought back into obedience at a price).
-The number of groups within the community that would claim to participate in the central conflict about who was going to be caliph was quite reduced.
-The main supporters of the legitimate caliph al-Amin were the abna’ al-dawla, the “Sons of the Revolution”.
-They were the descendants of the eastern troops who had brought the Abbasids into power and had settled in Iraq.
-For them Harun’s second son al-Ma’mun was a threat to their interests.
-He represented elites of the east who didn’t accept that a great part of the east’s resources was still transferred to the abna’ in Baghdad.
-In the end, the abna’ and the Baghdadi populace who supported al-Amin were no match for the eastern army.
-Al-Ma’mun, after some tarrying, settled down in Baghdad surrounded by parts of the eastern army that had brought him to power.
+While the three fitnas likely involved the majority of adult male Muslims, the succession war of the two princely brothers after the death of the caliph Harun al-Rashid in 809 was of a different type.
+There were localised Shi’i uprisings claiming the Abbasid caliphate, but the conflict principally involved the efforts of local strongmen, from Syria to North Africa, either to gain local autonomy or to have their obedience repurchased.
+The actual number of groups that contested the caliphate was minimal.
+The main supporters of Harun’s son and the legitimate caliph al-Amin (809–13) were the abna’ al-dawla, the “Sons of the Revolution”.
+They claimed descent from the eastern troops who had brought the Abbasids into power and settled in Iraq.
+Harun’s second son, al-Ma’mun, was a threat to this group’s interests.
+Al-Ma’mun represented the elites of the east who refused to accept that the regional resources were transferred to the abna’ in Baghdad.
+Ultimately, the abna’ and the Baghdadi populace who supported al-Amin succumbed to the might of the eastern army.
+Al-Ma’mun eventually settled in Baghdad along with elements of the victorious eastern army.

-The military crisis of the third and fourth civil wars had led to a loss of control over the peripheries in the far west and far east of the Empire (al-Andalus, the Maghreb, Central Asia, Khurasan), but the centre still held.
-At the end of the 9th century a number of uprisings in and around Iraq, by contrast, destroyed the financial basis of Abbasid power.
-This and the increasing rootedness of Muslims in the provinces led to the establishment of a number of polities which for all practical purposes were independent of each other, although some still recognized the caliph as figurehead.
-Conflicts among these powers belonged to the field of “international relations” more than to the category of internal wars, even if sometimes these conflicts were accompanied by claims to universal rulership within the Muslim world.
+The third and fourth fitnas weakened the caliphate’scontrol over its distant peripheries—al-Andalus, the Maghreb, Central Asia, and Khurasan.
+The centre withstood these initial shocks, but at the end of the ninth century, a number of uprisings in and around Iraq destroyed the financial basis of Abbasid power.
+Together with the increasing rootedness of provincial Muslims, this development led to the establishment of a number of polities which, for all practical purposes, were independent of each other, even if some still recognised the caliph as figurehead.
+The later conflicts between these powers properly belong to the field of international relations rather than to that of internal wars, even if these conflicts were sometimes accompanied by claims to universal rulership within the Muslim world.

 2. What is an “Internal War” in Early Islam?

-This leads us to questions of definition.
-What was an “internal war” in early Islam.
-I would like to discuss both terms: What do we mean by internal, and what do we mean by war in contradistinction to other types of violent conflict?
+This brief examination of the four fitnas leads to important questions of definition: what was an “internal war” in early Islam?
+To answer this, it is necessary to consider the meaning of “internal” and also what “war” can mean in contradistinction to other types of violent conflict.

 2.1.
-Who Constitutes the In-Group?
+What Constitutes the “In Group”?